 So the question remains: should we expect congestion to always maintain the same level, regardless of what alternatives to car travel are provided?
 Economist Anthony Downs (of the Downs-Thomson paradox) is best known for describing this as an ‘equilibrium’ process.
 Basically, people sort themselves onto one mode or the other until the level of ‘inconvenience’ equalises for both.
 Since car travel gets slower the more people drive, and public transport gets more crowded with increasing patronage, there’s an ‘optimum’ level where no traveller will improve their journey by changing mode.

-The key insight, which was further developed by John Michael Thomson in his book Great Cities And Their Traffic, is that this ‘optimum’ level will itself change due to transport policy decisions, and not always in the way people expect.
+The key insight, which was further developed by J. Michael Thomson in his book Great Cities And Their Traffic, is that this ‘optimum’ level will itself change due to transport policy decisions, and not always in the way people expect.
 This is the real message of the Downs-Thomson paradox – that ‘improving’ roads can leave things not just as bad as before, but worse.

 Suppose a new road is built and gains traffic at the expense of public transport.
 In this case, falling patronage on public transport has a further consequence: transport operators will generally respond by reducing the level of service.
 (Indeed, this is what happened on the Glen Waverley line in the 1990s.)
 The result is that travellers will suffer more inconvenience on public transport – and will therefore tolerate more congestion on the new road than they otherwise would have.